Core i7-9700K vs Ryzen 7 1800X

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 1800X is the smarter buy by a wide margin for a fresh build.
-Ryzen 7 1800X is 29.6% more expensive on MSRP at $499 MSRP versus $385 MSRP, and it gives you 13.3% better PassMark.
-Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2018 platform.
-Even with 14.4% better value on paper (37.4 vs 32.7 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1151.
+Ryzen 7 1800X is still the much better call for a fresh build.
+Ryzen 7 1800X comes in 29.6% more expensive on MSRP at $499 MSRP versus $385 MSRP, and it still gives you 13.3% better PassMark.
+Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2018 platform.
+Even with 14.4% better value on paper (37.4 vs 32.7 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1151.

 Which one is more future-proof for 2026 and beyond?